single-spa/single-spa.js.org/website/versioned_docs/version-5.x/separating-applications.md

 Create a root application which can allow single-spa applications to deploy themselves separately.
 To do so, create a manifest file that the single-spa applications update during their deployment process, which controls which versions of the single-spa applications are "live".
-Then change which javascript file is loaded based on the manifest.
+Then change which JavaScript file is loaded based on the manifest.

-Changing which javascript file is loaded for each child application can be done in many ways.
+Changing which JavaScript file is loaded for each child application can be done in many ways.

 1. Web server: have your webserver create a dynamic script tag for the "live" version of each single-spa application.
-2. Use a [module loader](https://www.jvandemo.com/a-10-minute-primer-to-javascript-modules-module-formats-module-loaders-and-module-bundlers/) such as [SystemJS](https://github.com/systemjs/systemjs) that can download and execute javascript code in the browser from dynamic urls.
+2. Use a [module loader](https://www.jvandemo.com/a-10-minute-primer-to-javascript-modules-module-formats-module-loaders-and-module-bundlers/) such as [SystemJS](https://github.com/systemjs/systemjs) that can download and execute JavaScript code in the browser from dynamic urls.

 #### Comparison